siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 # Introduction
 Welcome to the Continuous Clearing Tool, your automated solution for streamlining the SW360 clearing process.
-Designed with Project Managers and Developers in mind, this tool efficiently manages third-party components across various platforms, including NPM, NuGet, Maven, Python, Conan, Alpine, and Debian.
+Designed with Project Managers and Developers in mind, this tool efficiently manages third-party components across various platforms, including NPM, NuGet, Maven, Python, Conan, Choco, Alpine, and Debian.

 ## Key Features
 - **Automated Scanning and Identification**: The tool automatically scans and identifies third-party components in your projects.